🍽️ RESTAURANT INSURANCE SPECIALISTS

 The Situation

 Multi-unit fast-casual concept (single location of 12 in California), 1,800 sf, 45 seats, $15 average ticket, 16 staff, no alcohol service, primary daypart lunch plus dinner, chain has 65 locations nationwide (above AB 1228 threshold).
 A former front-of-house employee filed a PAGA class action alleging meal-period violations (under Brinker), wage-statement defects (under the Naranjo waiting-time framework), and pre-shift donning-time wage claims.
 The filing covered all California units in the chain (12 locations).
 Workers comp class-code reclassification was triggered as part of discovery.
-AB 1228 chain-status compliance came under audit (chain at 65 locations, above the 60-location threshold).
+AB 1228 chain-status compliance came under audit (chain at 65 establishments nationally, above the AB 1228 threshold).

 What We Did

-The EPLI program was scoped to traditional employment-claim defense but not to PAGA-specific framework.
+The operator's existing employee-claim coverage (EPLI) — inherited from the prior broker's standard program — was scoped to traditional employment-claim defense but not to PAGA-specific framework.
 Operator settled the PAGA portion at $480K including civil penalties plus attorney fees; the WC reclassification triggered an audit premium of $185K across multiple policy years.
 EPLI program now scoped to PAGA-specific framework with named-peril coverage on PAGA plus meal-rest plus wage-statement claims.

 🎯 The Outcome